Styling Vector Data#

 Symbology for Vector Data#

 You can use graphical variables to style vector data.
 As we have already learned, vector data can be either points, lines, or polygons.
 There are different options to symbolize these different types of vector data.
-In this subchapter, we will focus on a few common examples.

 Note